Rashay01/Python_exercises/ParametersVsArguments.md

 # Difference between Paramenters vs Arguments

 ### Paramenters:
-A parameters are the names used in the function definition.
+Parameters are the names used in function definition.
 It is like a placeholder for the argments that will be passed to the functions.

 E.g. Below the names `value1` and `value2` are the parameters.